stacksgov/sips/sips/sip-015/sip-015-network-upgrade.md

 In addition to proposing these changes, this SIP also outlines an approach for implementing these changes in the Stacks blockchain.

+Because this is a breaking change, there must be a vote from the relevant stakeholders to activate this SIP.
+This vote is slated to take place during reward cycles 46 and 47.
+This window is estimated to begin **starting November 10, 20222** and **ending December 8, 2022**.

 # Introduction